Casting to Bluefins

 Here’s how to sample the challenging, high-speed and highly addictive sport of casting lures to bluefin tuna.By Tom Richardson | Photos above and below left by Eric Kulin

 Most anglers would argue that there is no greater thrill in New England saltwater fishing than casting a lure into a school of surface-feeding bluefin tuna and watching one of them chase down your offering.
 And if you succeed in hooking the fish, well, that’s pretty fun, too—even if your back, arms and shoulders might feel otherwise.

 One man who has been on the forefront of this challenging, exciting and sometimes maddening form of fishing since its development in the 1990s is Captain Terry Nugent of Riptide Charters.
-Nugent is all about the run-and-gun style of chasing tuna, which takes him from Cape Cod Bay to the waters south of Block Island in his 33-foot Contender.
-In other words, he’s not shy about burning some fuel to locate fish, and the approach pays off.
+Nugent is all about the run-and-gun style of chasing tuna, which takes him from Cape Cod Bay to the waters south of Block Island.
+In other words, he’s not shy about burning some fuel to locate fish, and the approach usually pays off.

 When casting to tuna took off in the late 1990s and early 2000s, Cape Cod Bay and Stellwagen Bank were the major hot spots.
 These areas held big schools of juvenile bluefins in the 50- to 150-pound range that could be taken on relatively light spin and fly gear.
 However, more recent years have seen a shift in the Cape Cod and Stellwagen fisheries, with the majority of “castable” tuna weighing from 150 to 300 pounds and being found off the Outer Cape, from Monomoy to Provincetown.